UIowaEABurns/EduTechOnline/README.txt

 7) Unzip the mysql-connector zip file and add the .jar file within to the /lib folder that is within the tomat directory.
 This JAR file is the java database connector, so we will need it for our database.

+Hopefully that should be all that is required to get the project up and running.

+This is a big ole change to the project